 The test list below provides a price guide for commonly requested tests.
-DPI provides a tailored service with quotes for specialist tests or large volume discounts available by contacting Customer Service.
+DPIRD provides a tailored service with quotes for specialist tests or large volume discounts available by contacting Customer Service.

 Our soil testing laboratories can undertake a range of soil analyses to assist you in determining the nutrient and trace element requirements of your soil.
 In addition, the laboratories can undertake specialist testing for heavy metal contamination.